Udumalaipettai: Education

 There are about fifteen higher secondary schools and a few of Arts and Science colleges.
+The Sri GVG Visalakshi College for Women established in 1952, is a women's general degree college that provides different courses in Arts, Science and Humanities.
 Government runs Higher Secondary Schools along with other private schools.
 Sainik school run by The Sainik Schools Society, an organization under the Ministry of Defence, is located in Amaravathi Nagar, about 15 kilometres from the town.
 In March 2019, the Union Council of Ministers approved for establishing a Kendriya Vidyalaya in the town.

 Economy

 The economy of Udumalpet and its surroundings is mainly based on agriculture and textile industry.
-Main crops cultivated in this area are coconut, maize, millet, sugarcane and paddy.
+Main crops cultivated in this area are coconut, maize, millet, sugarcane, and paddy.
 Sizeable number of farmers also engage in dairy and poultry farming.
 The town, in the 1980s and 1990s, had a developed spinning industry but it has since declined due to automated micro and small textile industries which provides employment.
 There are windmill farms near the town because of the location of the town across the Palghat Gap.